nathanRamaNoodles/Noodle-Synth/README.md

  ![alt text](https://raw.githubusercontent.com/nathanRamaNoodles/MusicWithoutDelay-LIbrary/master/char%20song.PNG "storage Variable")

 ### Format(RTTL or Ring Tone Transfer Language)
-  char * name =  " name of song :settings: notes";
+  char * name =  " name of song : settings : notes";
+  #### Name(Optional)

-  1.The name of the Song can be set before the first semicolon. **(optional)**
+  * The name of the Song can be set before the first semicolon.

-  **The settings can be in any order**
+  #### The Settings(Optional)

-  2.The settings for the song are set inbetween the first and second semicolon **(optional)**
+  * The settings for the song are set in-between the first and second semicolon(You may use a comma or white space between each setting option)
     * d= The default duration.
 So any note(letter) without a number in front will automatically be assigned with the default duration
       * By default, d=1 which is a wholenote
     * o= The default Octave.
       * By default, o=4 which is middle C on the Piano
     * b= the BPM(Beat per Minute) or the Tempo of the Song
       * By default, b=100, which is normal tempo in music
     * s= The sharps
-    * s=aeb, means all a's, e's, and b's in the song are sharps
+      * Ex: s=aeb, means all a's, e's, and b's in the song are sharps
     * f= The Flats
-    * f=aeb, means all a's, e's, and b's in the song are flats
+      * Ex: f=aeb, means all a's, e's, and b's in the song are flats

+  #### Notes(Required)

-  3.The song's notes are made after the second semicolon. **(required)**
+  * The song's notes are made after the second semicolon.
     * there are only 7 possible letters. a,b,c,d,e,f,g
     * the duration of each note is made before the letter
       * ex: 4f is a quarter note
     * The duration can be determined by this formula.
       * **Formula: 4/(note value)= duration.
 So an eight note would be 4/(1/2) = 8.**
     * To name a letter a flat put an underscore _ right after the letter
       * ex: b_
     * To name a letter a sharp put a # right after the letter
       * ex: c#
     * To raise a note up an Octave, put the number of octaves to be raised after the Sharp/Flats/Letter
       * ex: b1
+      * ex2: c#1
     * To drop a note down an Octave, put a minus sign and then the number of octaves to be dropped after the Sharp/Flats/Letter
       * ex: b-1
+      * ex: c#-2

-Lets talk about some examples to understand the format of the song file.
+Let's use some examples to understand the format of the song file.

 ### Examples
 1. Question: Lets try to play the letter C

-   Answer: char * name = "::c";
+*Answer: char * name = "::c";

 2. Question: Lets try to play the letter C

-   Answer: char * name = "::c";
+*Answer: char * name = "::c";